-- a.
-Insert a formatted, high density 1.44 MB floppy disk to the floppy disk drive. - b.
-Click from the Windows® desktop, then select Computer. - c.
-Right-click Floppy Disk Drive then click Format to display the Format 3 1/2 Floppy dialog box. - d.
+a.
+Insert a formatted, high density 1.44 MB floppy disk to the floppy disk drive.

+- b.
+Click I from the Windows[®] desktop, then select Computer. - c.
+Right-click Floppy Disk Drive then click Format to display the Format 3 1/2 Floppy dialog box . - d.
 Select the Create an MS-DOS startup disk check box. - e.
-Click Start. - 2.
-Copy the original or the latest motherboard BIOS file to the bootable floppy disk.
+Click Start. - 2 Copy the original or the latest motherboard BIOS file to the bootable floppy disk.

-2.1.2 ASUS EZ Flash 2 utility
+2.1.2 ASUS EZ Flash utility

-The ASUS EZ Flash 2 feature allows you to update the BIOS without having to go through the long process of booting from a floppy disk and using a DOS-based utility.
-The EZ Flash 2 utility is built-in the BIOS chip so it is accessible by pressing <Alt> + <F2> during the Power-On Self Tests (POST).
+The ASUS EZ Flash feature allows you to update the BIOS without having to go through the long process of booting from a floppy disk and using a DOS-based utility.
+The EZ Flash utility is built-in the BIOS chip so it is accessible by pressing <Alt> + <F2> during the Power-On Self Tests (POST).

-To update the BIOS using EZ Flash 2:
+To update the BIOS using EZ Flash:

-- 1. Visit the ASUS website (www.asus.com) to download the latest BIOS file for the motherboard. - 2.
-Save the BIOS file to a floppy disk or a USB flash disk, then restart the system. - 3.
-You can launch the EZ Flash 2 in two ways. - (1) Insert the floppy disk / USB flash disk that contains the BIOS file to the floppy disk drive or the USB port.
+- 1. Visit the ASUS website (www.asus.com) to download the latest BIOS file for the motherboard and rename the same to P5SD2VM.ROM. - 2.
+Save the BIOS file to a floppy disk, then restart the system. - 3.
 Press <Alt> + <F2> during POST to display the following.